davidhin/davidhin/README.md

 - 👯 I’m looking to collaborate on security software intelligence.
 - 🤔 I’m looking for help with misc.
 - 💬 Ask me about anything.
-- 📫 How to reach me: See twitter.
+- 📫 How to reach me: Twitter.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can almost do an axel on figure skates.